skudlur/gegit/README.md

 # gegit
-gegit -> Getting your personal Git repositories from your terminal made easy
+gegit -> Getting your Git repositories from your terminal made easy

 # How to use
 - Install gegit using the following command and then type the next command in your terminal.